yKesamaru/disaster/README.md

 However, pre-registration before the disaster is often required, and/or family discussions are a prerequisite in advance.

-So it is expected that it will be difficult to confirm the safety of the family after the disaster if some measures are not taken before the disaster.
+So it is expected that it will be difficult to confirm the safety of family after the disaster if some measures are not taken before the disaster.
-If the situation when victim cannot be used smartphone, it is difficult for the family to try to contact victim immediately after the disaster.
+If the situation when victim cannot be used smartphone, it is so difficult for family to try to contact victim immediately after the disaster.

 These situations are occurring all over the world not only natural disasters but also wars or civil wars.